 - If you see that the forced variation is not showing what you expect, open the Chrome Debugger Extension, and go through the logs to see if the experiment conditions are met.
 You can search the log with the specific experiment ID to aid in your search.

 - Fix any experiment issues if encountered.
-Repeat testing process until experiment and changes show correctly.
+Repeat the testing process until the experiment and changes show correctly.
 If problems are found, please contact Convert Support.

-3rd Stage - QA the whole setup including the Reports
+3rd Stage - QA the whole setup while viewing the experiment report

 - Force Variation URLs